Back to Blog

 When should agencies start planning a Kerala Onam campaign?

 Book outdoor media at least 8-10 weeks before Onam (August-September).
 Creative planning should start in May-June.
-Total advertising spend in Kerala during Onam 2025 crossed Rs 1,100 crore (Pitch, 2025), and premium outdoor positions in major cities sell out weeks before the season opens.
+Onam outdoor demand absorbs premium inventory fast.
+By July, the best positions in Kochi and Kozhikode are gone for the season.

 How does Kerala’s advertising calendar differ from the rest of India?